DerekKaknes/YES_coding/3_December_10_2016/README.md

-millions) of Toyota Avalons that exist in the world, but each of them shares common traits and abilities: they are the same size, have the same number wheels, can drive forward and backward, can reach the same top speed at the same accelleration, etc.  Thus, my car is an `object` of the Toyota Avalon `class`.
-There might be millions of `objects` (millions of individual Toyota Avalon cars), but they are all of the same `class`.
+millions) of Toyota Avalons that exist in the world, but each of them shares common traits and abilities: they are the same size, have the same number wheels, can drive forward and backward, can reach the same top speed at the same acceleration, etc.  Thus, my car is an `object` of the Toyota Avalon `class`.
+There might be millions of `objects` (millions of individual Toyota Avalon cars), but they are all of the same `class` of Toyota Avalon.

 In a sports video game (like FIFA or Madden or NBA2K), there is usually an option to create a player.
 If you choose to create a player, they will often